 Knowing what to eat with Type 2 diabetes makes a big difference if you have diabetes, but following a diabetes diet plan doesn’t mean you have to give up on the foods you love.
 A healthy diet should include a variety of balanced foods that are rich in good carbohydrates, proteins, and fats.

 Some people prefer to limit their carb intake but it depends on the person.
-Examples of ‘good’ carbs’ include brown rice, whole wheat pasta, whole wheat bread, sweet potatoes, pumpkin, winter squashes, and most other vegetables.
+Examples of ‘good’ carbs’ include brown rice, whole wheat pasta, whole wheat bread, sweet potatoes, low carb potatoes, pumpkin, winter squashes, and most other vegetables.

 Here are some of the best foods for diabetic patients: